FTariq/Git-and-GitHub-Tutorial/README.md

 git add -A
 git commit -m "initial comment"
 ```
+If there are certain files/directories in this directory that you wish not to add, but you would still like to use '-A', you can create a .gitignore file and simply add each file and directory to omit on separate lines.
 ## Pushing and Pulling
 When you want to add changes to your Github repo, create an entry in your git config that specifies a name for the Github repo, to save using the URL every time.
 We will call this 'origin'.
 This is automatically done if you've cloned your repo.
 ```